emilydrakesmith/GA-project-1-captcha/README.md

 * App is applying logic to determine if button clicks are correct or incorrect.

 #### v 0.0.7 | 04 March 2021 | commit 5abc99a1bada7a96ac6a3378f2aaee84a3d1da68
 * No significant changes.
-I did a commit in the wrong directory while working on a different project.
+I accidentally made a commit in this directory while working on a different project.
+Oops.

 #### v 0.0.8 | 05 March 2021 | commit 2ee7208104c15c45f4072d72af7edf4e8ac029d2
 * App now loops through every picture in the array.